atillakalay/atillakalay/README.md

 #### I am a student interested in software.
 I am a student of Konya Selcuk University, Management Informations System .
 I am interested in Back-end and Front-end .
 I like to write code .

-Skills: C# / JAVA / PYTHON / REACT / HTML / CSS
+Skills: C# / JAVA / PYTHON / REACT / ANGULAR / HTML / CSS

 - 🔭 I’m currently working on C# and Angular .
 - 🌱 I’m currently learning Java , Python and React